1242035/spree/guides/src/content/developer/customization/api_v1.md

 ## Introduction

-In this tutorial we are going to learn how we can customize the **[REST API](../../api)** provided by Spree, adding a new endpoint (or you can override an existing in core).
-We will use `spree_simple_sales` extension created in [Extensions tutorial](/developer/tutorials/extensions_tutorial.html).
+In this tutorial we are going to learn how we can customize the **[REST API](../../api)** provided by Viauco, adding a new endpoint (or you can override an existing in core).
+We will use `viauco_simple_sales` extension created in [Extensions tutorial](/developer/tutorials/extensions_tutorial.html).
 If you haven't seen before, please check them!

 ## Adding Custom Endpoints